Ethiopia's ruling party wins national election in landslide | Politics

 Popular opposition parties in the Oromia region, the largest of Ethiopia's federal states, boycotted the election.
 The ruling party ran alone in several dozen constituencies.

+In a social media post late Saturday, Abiy called the election historic in that it was conducted by an electoral body “free from any influences.”
+He promised to include some opposition figures who took part in the election in his new government.

-The head of the electoral board, Birtukan Mideksa, said during Saturday's announcement that the vote was held at a time when Ethiopia was experiencing challenges, ''but this voting process has guaranteed that people will be governed through their votes," she said.
-"I want to confirm that we have managed to conduct a credible election."
+The head of the electoral board, Birtukan Mideksa, said during Saturday's announcement that the vote was held at a time when Ethiopia was experiencing challenges, “but this voting process has guaranteed that people will be governed through their votes.”
+She added: ''I want to confirm that we have managed to conduct a credible election.”
 Voter turnout was just over 90 per cent among the more than 37 million people who had been registered to vote.

-The Prosperity Party was formed after the dismantling of Ethiopia's former ruling coalition.
-Disagreements over that decision signalled the first tensions between Abiy and Tigray leaders that finally led to the conflict there in November.
+The Prosperity Party was formed after the dismantling of Ethiopia's former ruling coalition, which had been dominated by Tigray politicians.
+Disagreements over that decision signaled the first tensions between Abiy and Tigray leaders that finally led to the conflict in the region in November.

 Though Abiy hinted in 2018 that Ethiopia will limit a prime minister's terms to two, it is not clear whether he will act on that.